 Bill Gasiamis 1:12:36

 That right now it’s the time to do the tough stuff.
 And then soon, somehow things will shift, and it’ll be time to go into the other stuff that you’ve always wanted to do or that you want to do.
 And not to feel like this thing is never going to end I’m never going to get my life back, or I’m never going to do what I love anymore.
-It’s the tough stuff happened for you many, many years ago.
+It’s the tough stuff that happened for you many, many years ago.

 Bill Gasiamis 1:13:03

 And there was a season for that.
 And then the seasons changed and evolved, then became this other aspect of caregiving, and enabled you to be creative drawing from this part of your life that you also didn’t choose.
-But you’ve found a way to actually make it a useful thing for people and for yourself.
+But you’ve found a way to make it a useful thing for people and yourself.